bartwc/SoftwareSystems/5-fsm/README.md

    able to return to start state (ActionLogic).
 This was tested more extensively as there exists more states as compared to FSM - 1-Plane System
-2. Given the requirement that the value of the events needs to be considered in FSM - 2-Plane System, the "chosen_low_dose_pedal" variable was created to indicated whether pedal 1 (p1), pedal 2 (p2), or pedal 3 (p3) was chosen.
+2. Given the requirement that the value of the events needs to be considered in FSM - 2-Plane System, the "chosen_low_dose_pedal" variable was created to indicate whether pedal 1 (p1), pedal 2 (p2), or pedal 3 (p3) was chosen.
 Once again, p1, p2, p3 relates to the respective planes "Frontal", "Lateral", and "Biplane".
 This enables a feature where each of the Low-Dose states can transit to the "HighDose" state.
 When "stopHighVideo" request is sent, it can transit back to the correct "Low-Dose" state based on the "chosen_low_dose_pedal" integer value that was last recorded.
 3. Another critical detail in the design is that transition priority from "HighDose" to any of the Low-Dose states need to be 1, 2, or 3.
-This is so that any of these 3 priorities are more important than the 4th priority transition where "HighDose" can return to "ActionLogic".
+This is so that any of these three priorities are more important than the 4th priority transition where "HighDose" can return to "ActionLogic".
 If this is not adhered to, itemis software will have the simulation run and cause "HighDose" to return to "ActionLogic" despite "chosen_low_dose_pedal" integer not being 0.
 4. In the system description for the 2-Plane System, the pedal for High-Dose projection is meant to select the next projection in a round-robin fashion.
-Hence, the sub-region shows the 3 projections being toggled in a round-robin fashion.
+Hence, the sub-region shows the three projections being toggled in a round-robin fashion.

+## Question for Application Domain Expert
+1. For FSM 1-Plane, is there a need for "HighDose" state to return to start state(ActionLogic)?
+   If yes: the solution is to not ignore the value of events.
+Create a variable low_dose_pedal.
+If it equals 1, then "HighDose" state transits to "LowDose" state.
+If it equals to 0, then "HighDose" state transits to "ActionLogic" state.

 ## Authors
 [@Zhengtao Huang (5833469, zhengtaohuang)]()<br>